austins/Vanilla-Plugin-YoukuTudou/README.md

 ## Installation

-There are two ways to download this application:
+There are two ways to download this plugin:

 1. **[Download the latest stable release](http://vanillaforums.org/get/youkutudou-plugin).**
 2. Clone the repository into the `plugins` directory of Vanilla and be sure to double check that new directory is named `YoukuTudou`.